acidanthera/VirtualSMC/Dual Battery Support.md

 ```

 Next we add the `If (_OSI ("Darwin"))`.
-This makes sure that the patched code does get executed only if the operating system is macOS ("Darwin").
+This makes sure that the patched code into our SSDT works only if the operating system is macOS ("Darwin").
-So now the code will execute on macOS but won't in other Operating Systems like Windows or Linux, etc.
+So now the  patched code will work on macOS but won't in other Operating Systems like Windows or Linux, etc.
-For this we add the Else into the code and call the original method that we renamed to Method XQ22.
+For this we add the `Else` into the code and call the original method that we renamed to Method XQ22.
-By this, if macOS, the patched SSDT will load, if it's something else like Windows or Linux it will load the original method that we renamed to XQ22 in our case, like shown below:
+By this, if macOS, the patched SSDT code will work, if it's something else like Windows or Linux it will load the original method that we renamed to XQ22 in our case, like shown below:

 ```
 Method (_Q22, 0, NotSerialized)